 I recommend that you reduce all business agreements to writing.
 The writing can be short and sweet.
 You may be able to generate it yourself without retaining a law firm, and it doesn’t need to include all of the legal boilerplate.

-But if the agreement or understanding relates to business, relates to how you’d like to earn income and support yourself and your family, please reduce it to writing.
+But if the agreement or understanding relates to business, relates to how you’d like to earn income and support yourself and your family, please reduce a business agreement between two or more people to writing.
 The basic terms and provisions should be written down and the document should be signed.

 - First and foremost, if one party “forgets” the terms and provisions of the agreement or understanding, you can “remind” him or her.
 This helps prevent “selective memory.”

-- Second, you can, if necessary, enforce your rights under the agreement if the terms and provisions are reduced to writing and signed (and if you can enforce your rights you may not have to.
+- You can, if necessary, enforce your rights under the agreement if the terms and provisions are reduced to writing and signed (and if you can enforce your rights you may not have to.
 In other words, the other party might “come around.”)

 - One final note, I think it is particularly important that business agreements and understandings with friends or family members be reduced to writing.
 Why?
 I genuinely believe that “misunderstandings” can best be avoided, and important/vital personal relationships preserved and maintained, by “putting it in writing.”